 You can’t view things in a simplistic way; taking a snapshot view of the world.
 You have to have (or begin to cultivate) an understanding of reincarnation and of the vastness of cause and effect.

 You can’t run to a position of judgment; so you can’t see something and have a judgment about it and say “This is bad because of this, this and this.”
 Because you are only seeing a very small snapshot of a situation.

 For example; somebody may commit a crime, or someone may have the disposition to be an alcoholic.
 So where has that come from?
 Probably, it is not just something that has happened in this incarnation.

 It may be an inclination that has gone back for many, many, many cycles of birth.
 It takes a potentially massive shift in that person’s life to bring about a change – whereas another person may never be remotely bothered about alcohol.

 Society jumps to judgments.
-Oh, yes, there is a lot of negativity and other bad things go on, but society in itself jumps to judging all the time.
+Oh, yes, there is a lot of negativity and other bad things going on, but society in itself jumps to judging all the time.